pgierz/esm-viz/docs/readme.rst

 .. code-block:: console

-    $ esm_viz
+    $ esm_viz --help

-You will be asked a series of questions; and when you visit the URL that pops up at the end; your good to go!
+This will display a series of options you can use.
+In order to set up automatic monitoring for an experiment, you can use ``esm_viz template``

 Installation
 ------------